-Level I - introduction and early applications, for those who are relatively new to this work or who need to fill in some gaps in their knowledge or experience
+Level I is introduction and early applications for those who are relatively new to this work or who need to fill in some gaps in their knowledge or experience.

-Level II - intermediate and advanced, for those with some knowledge and experience in music education for individuals with disabilities
+Level II is intermediate and advanced for those with some knowledge and experience in music education for individuals with disabilities.

 Cost and Registration